 One person is easier to attack than two, two people are easier to attack than three, and so on.
 While groups can get attacked, the more people you’re with, the lower your chances will be.

-The more obstacles a potential predator has to tend with, the more likely he’ll be to chose an easier target.
+The more obstacles a potential predator has to deal with, the more likely he’ll choose an easier target.
 Would you prefer to break into a home with a visible camera, motion sensing lights, window bars, a barking dog, and an obvious alarm system, or one with no sign of preventative obstacles?
 In addition to the deterrent quality of obstacles, some can stop an attacker dead in his tracks.
 If you do have an alarm system, use it!

 Keep your home, car doors, and windows locked.
 Don’t open the door for strangers.
 A locked door is an obstacle that requires far more effort to get through than one that is unlocked.
 And when that locked door has a sign next to it from an alarm company, and a dog barking behind it, there are very few predators that won’t leave for another home.

 Some predators will walk a neighborhood pretending to be a handyman, knocking on doors to see who is home, who isn’t, who opens doors, and what’s inside.
 Again, do not open the door for strangers.
-Use blinds or curtains so it’s difficult for a predator to easily see what you have inside.
+Use blinds or curtains so it’s difficult for a predator to easily see inside your house.
 Use motion activated lights around your house.
 Predators don’t want to be seen, and will avoid getting close to a motion activated light.
 The more obstacles you can set up between you and an attacker, the harder it will be for him to reach you, and the more likely it will be that he’ll chose another victim.

 Have a plan for home invasions, and make sure everyone in your home knows that plan.
 Your plan will vary depending on the size and layout of your home, where the exits are, how many people live in it, their ages, etc. When making your plan, remember that the goal isn’t to kill an intruder, but to keep yourself and your family safe.
 Escaping may be your first priority, particularly if you know where the intruders are coming in, have barriers between them and your family, and a safe way to exit.
 If you do have motion sensing lights, locked doors and windows, an alarm system, and an alert dog, it’s highly unlikely your home will be chosen.
 If it is, each of these barriers will act as layers in your security system, alerting you to the progress of the intruders.